vineethkumarv/sv-wiki/Control-Flow.md

 ![Untitled Diagram-Page-3 drawio (2)](https://user-images.githubusercontent.com/110447788/188424211-6e39fd47-a153-47be-8154-a808116d2dbb.png)

 In the above output, a unique case statement is used.
-In this more than one condition is true, unique case will read the first matched condition and will give the Value of x = '0' with a warning (no error).
+In this more than one condition is true, the unique case will read the first matched condition and will give the Value of x = '0' with a warning (no error).

 **lab link** https://github.com/piyushagrawal4578/control-flow/blob/main/unique2_case/unique_case2.sv